Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Quasi-spherical outflow and off-axis jet

 \subsection{Off-axis jet}

-The synchrotron and SSC emission of an off-axis jet in the relativistic and the lateral expansion phase, moving through either a homogeneous medium or a wind-lime medium, are next calculated.
+The synchrotron and SSC emission of an off-axis jet in the relativistic and the lateral expansion phase, moving through either a homogeneous medium or a wind-like medium, are next calculated.